garth-c/nlp_demo/README.md

 View(text_data_net_all)
 ```

-The bext step is to create a corpus and start with the data prep portion.
+The next step is to create a corpus and start with the data prep portion.
 This consists of removing symbols, padding, etc. from the data set.

 ```
 ###~~~